Cycle Consistency as Reward: Learning Image-Text Alignment without Human Preferences

 where $d_{\text{text}}$ measures the similarity between the reconstructed text $F(G(y))$ and the original text $y$.
 We use SBERT~\citep{reimers-2019-sentence-bert} to compute this similarity.

 Importantly, these scores generalize to arbitrary image–text pairs $(x,y)$, not just model outputs:

-While prior work~\cite{garg2024imageinwords,huang2025image2text2image} uses this score directly as an alignment metric, we \textit{learn} preferences from a large pool of comparisons.
-Given triplets $(x,y_i,y_j)$ and $(y,x_i,x_j)$, we convert the cycle consistency scores into pairwise preferences:
+While prior work~\cite{garg2024imageinwords,huang2025image2text2image} uses this score directly as an alignment metric, we \textit{learn} alignment from a large pool of comparisons.
+Given triplets $(x,y_i,y_j)$ and $(y,x_i,x_j)$, we convert cycle consistency scores into pairwise preferences:

 where $\succ$ denotes that $y_i$ is preferred over $y_j$, vice versa.
 We establish the connection between cycle consistency score and cycle consistency of mappings in Appendix~\ref{appendix:cc_details}.